beebo021/hello-world/README.md

 # hello-world
-I am a physical chemist who is interested in learning how to program/build software
+I am a physical organic chemist and mechanical engineer who is interested in learning how to program/build software